Phosphoruse/Phosphoruse.github.io/README.md

 # Phosphoruse.github.io
 This is my first repository.
-It has my projectexercises in it.
+It has my project and exercises in it.